microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 4 - Post Consent Record to FHIR service

-1. Review the sample Consent Resource in the [consent-resource.json](./sample-data/consent-resource.json) file.
-Take a look and you will see that `Patient/WDT000000001` is opting out of sharing records with `Practitioner/WDT000000003`.
+1. Review the sample `Consent` Resource in the [consent-resource.json](./sample-data/consent-resource.json) file.
+Take a look at the entries and you will see that `Patient/WDT000000001` is opting out of sharing records with `Practitioner/WDT000000003`.

 2. Now you will use the `consent-resource.json` to create a new Consent Resource in your FHIR service.